Online-Safety Guidance

 Inappropriate use of a school device

 The school has a large number of iPads and some of these iPads are used by parents and children in their own homes.
-Prior to iPads going home a home school agreement is signed by children and parents alike which clearly states what is and is not acceptable use.
+Before iPads going home a home school agreement is signed by children and parents alike which clearly states what is and is not acceptable use.
 Any breach of this results in consequences.
 No iPad history can be wiped and a random check of iPads is carried out to check what has been viewed.
 Staff also sign a use age agreement when using a school device, either a laptop or an iPad.

 Any breaches in security should be reported to the Headteacher immediately.